fairdataihub/SODA-for-SPARC/README.md

 ## Privacy Policy

-SODA uses Kombucha Analytics for tracking.
-Tracking is anonymous and no identifying personal information is collected.
-Tracking is implemented as part of our agreement with the SPARC program to report usage statistics for SODA.
-Tracking is also used to identify errors and subsequently improve user experience.
-To learn more about what is tracked and how we use Kombucha Analytics within SODA, please read our [Privacy Policy](https://github.com/fairdataihub/SODA-for-SPARC/wiki/Privacy-Policy).
+SODA uses Kombucha Analytics to collect only anonymous usage data to help us improve the software and meet reporting requirements from the SPARC program.
+To learn more about what SODA collects and how we use Kombucha Analytics within SODA, please read our [Privacy Policy](https://github.com/fairdataihub/SODA-for-SPARC/wiki/Privacy-Policy).

 ## Acknowledgements